crossphd/classy_app/README.md

 * Devise for user security, sign-in forms, etc.

-* Users can be both students and teachers with restricted Admin access if making a teacher course.
+* Users can be both students and teachers with restricted Admin access when creating a course as a teacher.

 * Shows all courses that students are enrolled into & shows all courses teachers are teaching.